Michaelpalacce/NAT/README.md

 ```
 Will build the code and start recompiling only the changed file.

-in a separate terminal you can run `nat -p` to push the code when it completes or even `nat -t` for tests
+in a separate terminal you can run `nat -p` to push the code when it completes or even `nat -t` to run unit tests

 ## Improvements